-The third-party insurance is the primary form and is mandatory by the regulator.
-On the other hand, comprehensive insurance provides coverage to you and your car.
+Third-party insurance is the primary form and is mandatory by the regulator.
+On the other hand, comprehensive insurance provides coverage for you and your car.

-Factors that impact the premium of car insurance includes car model, daily commute, car condition, the age of the driver, Anti-theft gadgets installed in your car, etc.
+Factors that impact the premium of car insurance include car model, daily commute, car condition, the age of the driver, Anti-theft gadgets installed in your car, etc.

-Insurance premium can be paid using multiple methods and in multiple manners.
+Insurance premiums can be paid using multiple methods and in multiple manners.
 Following are the different manners of payment:

 Premium payment is made every month.
-The amount in the category is least and affordable.
+The amount in the category is the least and most affordable.
 However, the downside of the option is that the policy would cost you more in this way.